David Booth Kansas Memorial Stadium

 The university revealed its intentions for a major remodeling of the stadium in October 2022.
 The renowned architectural practice HNTB along with Multistudio were engaged to work on the modernization project.

 Details of the project and the first renderings were unveiled on August 15, 2023 at the Jayhawk Welcome Center, and the event was attended by Kansas Governor Laura Kelly.
-It was also announced a little earlier that Turner Construction Company will be the main contractor for the construction work.
+It was also announced a little earlier that Turner Construction Company will be the main contractor for the first phase of construction works.

 What does the David Booth Kansas Memorial Stadium reconstruction plans include?